Volvo’s warranty ranks mid-pack compared to other manufacturers.

-- Aftermarket warranties are usually available for lower cost than the factory extended warranties and offer financing options.
+- Aftermarket warranties are usually available for a lower cost than the factory extended warranties and offer financing options.

-- Compared to Volvo’s three-tier program choices (Powertrain, Gold, Platinum), you’ll often find even wider selection among third-party warranties.
+- Compared to Volvo’s three-tier program choices (Powertrain, Gold, Platinum), you’ll often find an even wider selection among third-party warranties.

 - Aftermarket warranties also let you choose a deductible, usually $0 or $100, to suit your budget.